-All outstanding student balances for eighth grade students must be paid by May 1 of that academic year or families must submit an alternative payment plan that is approved by the principal.
+All outstanding student balances for eighth grade students must be paid by the date of graduation ceremonies of that academic year or families must submit an alternative payment plan that is approved by the principal.
 Eighth grade students with past due balances will not be allowed to participate in the school's graduation ceremony until the past due balance is paid in full or an alternative payment plan is submitted by the family and approved by the principal.